swiss-ssi-group/TrinsicV2AspNetCore/README.md

 Validate that the flow can be implemented used this ID-Tech

-In a second phase, the trusted registry will be used and implemnted.
+In a second phase, the trusted registry will be used and implemented.

 ## Notes